spatie/laravel-paginateroute/README.md

 This package adds the `paginate` route method to support pagination via custom routes instead of query strings.
 This also allows for easily translatable pagination routes ex. `/news/page/2`, `/nieuws/pagina/2`.

-This is currently a relatively small package that doesn't cover all use cases, make sure you check out the limitations section of this readme.

 ## Install

 Via Composer